 What person is on that kind of schedule?!
 8 (or even 10) hours?
 Sure!
 I’ll make it in the morning and bake it in time for dinner.
 But 12 to 18 hours?
-I’ve done that math, and unless you’re an insomniac or a vampire, that kind of resting period means you’ve gotta plan for this bread the day ahead.
-I don’t know about you, but on the weekends, I’m not tryna have that kind of soul-crushing responsibility.
+I’ve done that math, and unless you’re an insomniac, that kind of resting period means you’ve gotta plan for this bread the day ahead.
+I don’t know about you, but on the weekends, I’m not trying to have that kind responsibility.

 Or at least, that’s how I’ve always felt.
 When I made this bread the first time, I definitely did not give it its alone time.
 I figured, 6 hours is enough, right?
 I was younger then—impatient.
 But after seeing a miracle happen in my cast iron last weekend, I did a little research.
 Here’s why it’s important to let your bread dough have a good, long think: